 However, baby roaches will hide in crevices and cracks closer to the water and food sources.
 They will be around dark spaces, and damp areas near trash cans and sewers.
 Bed bugs as the name implies are often living on the mattresses – closer to humans.

 Cockroach nymphs appear white right after molting or hatching.
 They will become reddish-brown and will appear like bed bugs at that age.
 Baby roaches appear more cylindrical in shape and bed bugs will be shorter and oval (like apple seeds) in shape

 The easiest way to differentiate bed bugs vs cockroaches is by the length of their antennas and the shape of their eyes.

 Well, bed bugs vs roaches, how to know them?
 If the antennas are as long as the body of the insect, it is most likely a cockroach.
 If you see a small bug with eyes sticking out and short antennas, then you most likely have a bed bug infestation.

-Bat bugs and bed bugs’ names sound quite similar.
-That is not the only similarity they have in common.
-Both bugs also have similar appearances.
+Bat bugs and bed bugs’ names sound pretty similar.
+That is not the only resemblance they have in common.
+Both bugs also have identical appearances.
 It is claimed that only a trained professional can spot the difference between the two bugs.

 The major difference between bat bugs and bed bugs is their hair.
 Bed bugs have shorter hairs on their upper thorax in comparison to bat bugs.
 Without a microscope, it is impossible for you to spot both bugs as they are very small.